Effective Treatment Options for Varicose Veins: What You Need to Know

 Varicose veins are swollen, twisted ones you can see just under the skin.

-They usually occur in the legs and feet and can form in other body parts.
-For example, a hemorrhoid is a type of varicose vein.
+They usually occur in the legs and feet but can form in other body parts.
+A hemorrhoid is a type of varicose vein.

 What causes varicose veins?

 The veins have valves that keep blood flowing in one direction toward the heart.
-If these valves are damaged or weak, some blood flows inversely and accumulates in the vein.
+If these valves sustain damage or become weak, they allow some blood to flow backward and collect in the vein.

 Extra blood in the vein puts pressure on the vein walls.
-The walls weaken and swell with constant pressure, resulting in varicose or spider veins.
+With constant pressure, the walls weaken and swell, resulting in varicose or spider veins.

 For some people, varicose veins are just a cosmetic concern.
 This issue can cause pain and discomfort for other people, sometimes leading to more severe problems.

-Sometimes, varicose veins cause no pain, but there are some signs that you have varicose veins
+Sometimes, varicose veins cause no pain, but there are some signs that you have the condition including:

 • Veins that appear with a dark purple color or blue color